 Fascinating Women

-Dana Macintosh -Bold -Fearless -Kindness -Retired view -
+Dana Macintosh -Bold -Fearless -Kindness -The Retired view

 In this captivating episode of "Fascinating Women" with host Mark Laurie, we journey through the life of Dana McIntosh, a woman whose story is as diverse as it is inspiring.
 Born in Winnipeg and raised in England, Dana's life took a turn when she visited Calgary during the 1988 Winter Olympics.